Rythu Bandhu scheme

 Rythu Bandhu scheme, also known as Farmer's Investment Support Scheme (FISS), is a welfare program to support farmer's investment for two crops a year by the Government of Telangana.
 The government is providing 58.33 lakh (5.8 million) farmers ₹5000 per acre per season to support the farm investment, twice a year, for rabi (winter) and kharif (rainy) seasons.
 This is a first direct farmer investment support scheme in India, where the cash is paid directly.

 History

 The scheme was announced by the Former Chief Minister of Telangana, K. Chandrashekhar Rao at Farmers Coordination Committee (Rythu Samanvaya Samithi) conference at Jayashankar Agriculture University on 25 February 2018.
 An allocation of ₹12,000 crores was made in 2018-19 state budget.
-It was launched on 10 May 2018 at Dharmarajpalli village in Karimnagar.
-If a farmer has a lot of field such that they are due more than Rs.49,000 then they get a second check for the remaining amount.
+It was launched on 10 May 2018.

 The scheme

 The scheme offers a financial help of ₹10,000 per year to each farmer (two crops).
 There is no cap on the number of acres, and most of the farmers are small and marginal.
 The total farming land is 1.43 crore acres and the number of farmers in the state stood at 58.33 lakh.
 Around 55% of population in Telangana make a living from agriculture.